-For this reason, I take a Digestion Plus right before I eat a meal that I know will cause me some digestive distress (junk pizza, anyone?), and it always makes my digestion much more enjoyable! (*The typical results are different for everyone.
+For this reason, I take a Gut Health right before I eat a meal that I know will cause me some digestive distress (junk pizza, anyone?), and it always makes my digestion much more enjoyable! (*The typical results are different for everyone.
 Results vary depending on individual effort, body composition, age, eating patterns, exercise, and the like.)

 Whenever I’ve had a little too much to drink the night before, it’s not just my head that feels terrible – it’s my gut.
 I can feel it churning and aching, and it makes it that much more difficult to get over that hangover.

 Basically, when you consume large amounts of alcohol, it kills off much of the good bacteria in your digestive system and inflames your system.
-As soon as you take a Digestion Plus, you’re putting all that good bacteria back into your system and helping calm that inflammation.
+As soon as you take a Gut Health, you’re putting all that good bacteria back into your system and helping calm that inflammation.

 Once the inflammation settles, you’re starting to feel much better!